cropsinsilico/cis-ui/USER-GUIDE.md

 * `Left-click`: Select a port on a node
 * `Left-click (hold)`: Drag a node around the canvas
 * `Right-click`: Display the context-menu for the clicked graph element

+## Loading an Example Graph
+The Button Bar at the top-right should offer a `Load` button.
+Clicking on this button will expand a dropdown list of all saved graphs and examples currently accessible.
+Choosing one of these examples will load its contents into your Canvas, allowing you to visualize and edit the graph before generating a manifest for use with `cisrun`.

+NOTE: In order to facilitate composing different models and examples, `Load` does not Clear your existing graph state.

 ## Adding a Node
 The Model Library on the left side offers an "Add" button beside each model.
 Click this button to add a new node to the canvas representing the model you've chosen.
 Once added, you can left-click this node and hold to drag it around the  canvas.
 On the new node, you should see grey dots on the left/right sides - these are the inputs (left side) and outputs (right side) that this model accepts.